ta-web-mad/lab-slack-bootstrap-clone/README.md

 You are provided with the basic files: HTML, CSS and required images.

-Also you will find  the `reference.pdf` file, where you can see in detail the expected composition for every size, matching `sm`, `md` and `lg` Bootstrap's breakpoints.
+Also you will find  the `reference.jpg` file, where you can see in detail the expected composition for every size, matching `sm`, `md` and `lg` Bootstrap's breakpoints.

 Reminder: **Mobile first!**